 Filing Procedure: Vending Machine tax return, Form VM-2, must be filed for each period showing the cost price or manufactured cost of tangible personal property sold through vending machines during the preceding period.
 The dealer must pay the amount of tax due at the time the return is filed.

 Generally, dealers are required to file returns monthly and must submit the return by the 20th of the month following the end of the period.
 The Department determines annually which dealers should file and pay on a quarterly basis.
 Quarterly returns must be filed on or before the 20th of the month following the close of each quarterly period ending March 31, June 30, September 30 and December 31.

 A return, voucher and schedule should be filed as soon as possible after the close of the reporting period but not later than the 20th day of the following month.
 A return must be filed for each reporting period even if no tax is due.

 The VM-2 Package contains Form VM-2, Virginia Vending Machine Dealer’s Sales Tax Return; Form VM-2V, Virginia Vending Machine Dealer’s Sales Tax Voucher; Form VM-2A, Virginia Vending Machine Dealer’s Sales Tax Worksheet; and VM-2B, Schedule of Local Taxes.

-Tax Rates: The tax rate is 6 percent (5 percent state tax and 1 percent local tax) of wholesale purchases.
-Dealers may also request authorization from the Tax Commissioner to report tax based on 5 percent of gross sales.
+Tax Rates: The tax rate is 6.3 percent (5.3 percent state tax and 1 percent local tax) of wholesale purchases.
+In addition, there is an additional 0.7 percent state tax imposed in the localities that make up Northern Virginia and Hampton Roads, making the rate in these regions 7 percent (6 percent state tax and 1 percent local tax).
+Dealers may also request authorization from the Tax Commissioner to report tax based on gross sales.